moqiqiqi/Python-Data-Analysis/UCC Projects/readme.md

 ## Here are my UCC projects:
-The data anylysis part of my group's thesis, and an assignment for the course of Business Intelligence and Analytics.
-Below is a brief introduction to each.
+This folder contains two projects completed during my studies at University College Cork (UCC).
+Below is a brief introduction to each:

-* Data Analysis For the Thesis: For the Collaborative Research Project(namely thesis), our group is supposed to have interviews to collect data on research questions.
-Based on that, thematic Analysis of Qualitative Data is needed.
-Being responsible for the data analysis part, I design the spreadsheet format for coding then use Python(Pandas) for data cleaning, formatting, and analysis.
+### Data Analysis For the Thesis
+For the Collaborative Research Project(thesis), my group conducted interviews to gather qualitative data on our research questions.
+I was responsible for the data analysis portion of the project.
+My contributions included designing the spreadsheet format for coding the interview transcripts, and then using Python (Pandas) for data cleaning, formatting, and analysis, following the principles of thematic analysis.

-* Business Intelligence and Analytics Assignment: I conduct an analysis on Datasets of Streaming Platforms to portray current understanding of movie/TV streaming and to inform my analytic strategy and recommendations.
-This tabular dataset consists of listings of all the movies and tv shows available on four streaming platforms (Disney+, Netflix,Hulu, and Amazon Prime), along with details such as - cast, directors, ratings, releaseyear, duration, etc. Here I only showcase the dashboard using Tableau to visualize the streaming platforms dataset.
+### Business Intelligence and Analytics Assignment
+In this project, I analyzed datasets from various streaming platforms to develop insights into the current state of movie and TV streaming.
+The dataset includes listings from four major platforms—Disney+, Netflix, Hulu, and Amazon Prime—with details such as cast, directors, ratings, release year, and duration.
+I utilized Tableau to create a dashboard that visualizes these datasets and provides strategic recommendations based on the analysis.